 1. Acknowledge that research space is a limited resource that should be considered an integral component in program planning, similar to resource issues of budget, personnel, and equipment.

 2. Recognize the unique research space and facility support needs of each academic unit and college.

+3. Ensure that research space, technology, infrastructure, and facility support are all made available to researchers from different units, colleges, and pillars.

-3. Promote stewardship and accountability for research space assigned to the relevant academic units and colleges.
+4. Promote stewardship and accountability for research space assigned to the relevant academic units and colleges.